 Grief can be exhausting and day-to-day tasks can become overwhelming.
 You could offer to bring round some shopping or do the washing up after you’ve dropped in for a cuppa.
 There’s also such a thing as ‘grief admin’ – sorting out accounts, doctor’s notes, essay extensions etc. You could help to research, write emails, or go with them to appointments.
 Be specific about what you’re offering and when.

 I’m just nipping to the shops, do you need anything?
-Can come this afternoon and stay for a cuppa if you want company, or I’m happy to just drop it off.
+I can come this afternoon and stay for a cuppa, or I’m happy to just drop it off.

 Give them space and respect changes

 Some people may seem ‘different’ after experiencing a loss and your relationship may feel strained at times.
-We know it can hurt, but try not to take it personally and keep empathising if they’re irritable, distant, or dealing with their grief in a way that you can’t understand.
+Try not to take it personally and keep empathising if they’re irritable, distant, or dealing with their grief in a way that you can’t understand.
 Sometimes they might not want company or to text you back.
 Keep letting them know you care and inviting them to things, with no pressure for them to respond.
 If you’re finding it really difficult, talk to them about it, but try coming from a place of love and care, rather than guilting or blaming them.

 I’m finding it hard to know what to say or do to support you but I want you to know that I love you regardless